talroz532/MultiClients-Chat/README.md

 MultiClients Chat created using python
 Simple socket program to communication between server and clients.

-Libraries I used: socket. threading
+Libraries I used: socket, threading, sys, time

 first run `` python server.py `` in order to create a server